mindyruan/APCSFinalProject/README.md

 - CHANGES TO THE GAME:
   - Ghosts in the pacman game will patrol the corners (where the minigames are)
   - Ghosts will now also be in the Snake minigame
+- Made the corner ghosts mentioned above.
+Right now, Pacman can go through them; to be fixed soon.